dan-da/hd-wallet-derive/README.md

 +-----------------+------------------------------------+------------------------------------------------------+--------------------------------------------------------------------+-----------------------------------------------------------------------------------------------------------------+
 ```

+note: The --path argument defaults to the bip44 extended key path when using
+--mnemonic to make address generation easier.
+If a Bip44 ID is not defined for
+the coin then --path must be specified explicitly.

-note: you can verify these results [with this tool](https://iancoleman.github.io/bip39/).
+you can verify these results [with this tool](https://iancoleman.github.io/bip39/).

 ## Derive addresses from bip39 mnemonic seed words. (with password)